lay-it-out/OOPSLA23-Artifact/README.md

 Then the building succeeds and all theorems are machine-checked.

-## 2 Step-by-Step Instructions for Reproducing Evaluations (25 min)
+## 2 Step-by-Step Instructions for Reproducing Evaluations (36 min -- 2 h)

 ### 2.1 Looking at the Dataset (3 min)